liuggio/fastest/README.md

 One possible way is to implement the following steps:

-#### 1. Set a cookie, GET query parameter or HTTP header with the appropiate channel value
+#### 1. Set a cookie, GET query parameter or HTTP header with the appropriate channel value

 When your test scenario begins, maybe at the authentication phase, set one of the following to the value of the environment variable `ENV_TEST_CHANNEL_READABLE`: